camunda/camunda-docs-manual/content/reference/bpmn20/events/timer-events.md

 ### Re-evaluate a time cycle

 A timer's repeat cycle can be updated if the defined expression is changed.
 This is achieved by re-evaluation of the expression next time when a timer is fired.
-So the new cycle will be affective with next scheduled timer.
+So the new cycle will be affective with the next scheduled timer.

 Let's observe a scenario with the following timer defined where `myBean.getCycle()="R3/PT2H"`: